amphyvi/stringme-linux/README.md

 _________

 ## Overview
 This script just writes the current song's artist & title to a text file.
+Pause/stop playback, or exit the script, to clear the file.

 If you're using this with OBS, OBS will automatically update to reflect the new artist & song name whenever the file itself changes (within a second of the track changing).
 See Usage for setup.